Academic year 2023/24

 The statutory EYFS framework (opens in a new tab) sets the standards and requirements that all early years providers must follow to ensure all children have the best start in life and are prepared for school.
 It requires that children be assessed against the EYFS Profile in the summer term of the academic year in which they turn 5.

 The EYFS Profile is intended to provide an accurate representation of each child’s development at the end of the EYFS to support their transition into year 1.
-It is made up of an assessment of the child’s outcomes in relation to 17 early learning goals (ELGs) across 7 areas of learning.
+It comprises an assessment of the child’s outcomes in relation to 17 early learning goals (ELGs) across 7 areas of learning.

 The 3 prime areas of learning are: communication and language; personal, social and emotional development; and physical development.
 These prime areas are particularly important for children’s healthy development and are the basis for successful learning in the other 4 specific areas of learning: literacy; mathematics; understanding the world; and expressive arts and design.